grygorek/FreeRTOS_cpp11/README.md

 C++ interface.
 I find it handy to implement and debug certain algorithms in Visual Studio and then port it to a target board painlesly.

+The `thread_local` issue is dissapointing.
+The only idea I have in my mind would be to fork GCC and recompile it with `__gthread_active_p` returning 1.
+Would it work?
+Would not it break the compiler?
+I do not know.
+Give me a shout if you try.

 My target was to make C++ multithreading available over FreeRTOS API.
 So, I did not bother to make POSIX C interface working.
 For that reason I believe code in `gthr-FreeRTOS.h` would not compile in plain C project (have not even tried it).

-I have not tried to implement any of the `futures` of the multithreading interface.
-Although, by looking how the thread or conditional variable interface is designed, I do not expect much surprises in `futures` either.